The full picture of content marketing in customer and business context with tons of resources to make you and your audiences succeed.

 Doug Kessler talks about, among others, content marketing going mainstream, homerun content, content marketing ROI, how to make the difference, storytelling and the role of confidence in content marketing.

 Interview Lee Odden: content marketing as being the best answer

 One customer-centric success approach to content marketing is “being the best answer where customers are looking” as Lee Odden explains in this video made at our Content Marketing Conference 2014.

 We promised to offer you many resources and of course want to live up to that promise.
 So, below are several sources where you can read and watch much more about content marketing.

 A few years ago we started a list with experts in content marketing and related areas.

 There are over 50 people on it whom you might want to follow to learn more.
-Obviously there are many more but you can add your favorite experts yourself.
+We also wrote an article, mentioning the list and highlighting a few individuals.

 A list of great blogs for additional information